massalabs/massa-sc-toolkit/packages/sc-deployer/CONTRIBUTING.md

 In your issue, please include a clear and concise description of the bug, any relevant code snippets, error messages, and steps to reproduce the issue.

 ## Installation
-To start developing with as, you must install all the necessary dev dependencies.
-You can do so by running the following command:
+To start developing with sc-deployer, you must install and build all the necessary dev dependencies.
+You can do so by running the following commands:

 ```sh
 # Install npm dependencies